G2 and the Rolling Ball: Acknowledgements

 \section{Acknowledgements}

 This work began with a decade's worth of conversations with James Dolan, and would not have been possible without him.
-In addition, we would like to thank Jim Borger, Mike Eastwood, Katja Sagerschnig, Ravi Shroff, Dennis The and Travis Willse for helpful conversations, and Matthew Randall for catching some errors.
-This work was supported by the FQXi minigrant `The Octonions in Fundamental Physics'.
+We thank Jim Borger, Mike Eastwood, Katja Sagerschnig, Ravi Shroff, Dennis The and Travis Willse for helpful conversations, and Matthew Randall for catching some errors.
+We also thank the referees for suggesting improvements.
+This research was supported under the Australian Research Council's Discovery Projects funding scheme (project number DP110100072), and by the FQXi minigrant `The Octonions in Fundamental Physics'.
+We thank the Centre for Quantum Technologies for their hospitality.